FMSoftCN/hybridos/README.md

 In addition, for some devices which are used for business, we need one or two engineers to write desktop apps in C/C++ for Windows, macOS, or Linux.

-Obviously, the development cost of an IoT device is much higher than a tranditional embedded device.
+Obviously, the development cost of an IoT device is much higher than a traditional embedded device.
 We need a new operating system to simplify the software and protocol stack of IoT applications, and reduce the development cost.

-Not only that, the popular cloud computing services we can get from AWS, AliYun, or Huawei are not dedicated for IoT applications.
+Not only that, the popular cloud computing services we can get from AWS, Ali, or Huawei are not dedicated for IoT applications.
 We have to develop some cloud services by ourselves to implement some features for our IoT devices.
 Moreover, the security of an IoT service is being seriously challenged.